EliuX/perfima/README.md

    This process should scan all packages, install the dependencies and resolve version conflicts.

 ### Running the Applications
+This is an starting point for executing these applications, but for more information check their respective README.md files.

 #### API (Backend)

 1. Navigate to the API folder: